Campaign of the Month: June 2014

 The traditional Starguards available to the Iron Dingoes have been upgraded to Iron Dingoes “Voidstar” Marine Combat Field Kit standards, and have passed their older suits and weapons to training units and the newer “Militia” forces.
 They also traditionally deploy with Jump Packs, and spend countless hours training to employ them properly both in and out of their combat suits.

-The unit’s Iron DIngoes “Warlord Mk2” Field Kits are rumored to be uniquely suited to starship assaults, and possess several unique abilities.
-Captain (Brevet) Jack Krauss “Forge” and LtSG Trooper Shiv “The Knife” have risen to be these unit’s officers, and lead the 1st Platoon “Trojan Horses” and 6th Platoon “Shiv’s Star Talons”.
-Both platoons traditionally serve aboard the “Star Talon”, and have engaged in several active operations during their deployment, accelerating their skills development.
+The unit’s Iron Dingoes “Warlord Mk2” Field Kits are rumored to be uniquely suited to starship assaults, and possess several unique abilities.
+Captain Jack Krauss “Forge” and LtSG Trooper Shiv “The Knife” have risen to be these unit’s officers, and lead the 1st Platoon “Trojan Horses” and 6th Platoon “Shiv’s Star Talons”.
+Both platoons have traditionally served aboard the “Star Talon”, and have engaged in several active operations during their deployment, accelerating their skills development.
+The 1st, however, has since taken control over the force deployed in orbital marine operations. leaving the 6th as the only “mobile” force of marines that can deploy as an offensive force, though this has since been increased to include the 26th and 28th Platoons.

 The Perimeter Security Group “The Hellhounds” are tasked with maintaining the perimeter of any base or camp established by the Iron Dingoes; traditionally this includes a motion sensor net and surrounds the unit’s DropShips while on-planet.
 Should the Iron Dingoes gain a landholding, it ultimately falls on this unit to provide security.
 Each platoon usually consists of two or three standard rifle infantry squads and a smaller pair of squads armed with SRMs.